vzhou842/victorzhou.com/content/posts/2019-03-03-intro-to-neural-networks.md

 \end{aligned}
 $$

-Another way to think about loss is as a function of network weights and biases.
+Another way to think about loss is as a function of weights and biases.
 Let's label each weight and bias in our network:

 ![](/media/neural-network-post/network3.svg)